Los Angeles Airways Flight 841

 Much of the debris was contained in the dairy farm where the helicopter crashed.
 The tail rotor was discovered one block east of the crash site in a used truck yard.
+The aircraft was damaged due to the impact and the fire caused by the crash.

 Among those killed was a group of nine vacationers from Ohio; a Hunt-Wesson Foods executive; the mayor of Red Bluff, California; and a University of California, Berkeley professor.